iMattPro/abbc3/README.md

 * Customizable icon-based BBCode toolbar
 * Custom BBCode sorting/arrangement
 * BBCodes can be assigned to certain user groups for private use.
+* Add BBCodes to the Quick Reply editor
+* Embed video from most popular media content sites with BBvideo.
+Also, raw URLs will automatically be converted to embedded content.
 * Supports phpBB3’s custom BBCodes.
 * New BBCodes: